MrPrimate/ddb-meta-data/modules/pota/README.md

 # Princes of the Apocalypse

-> Adventure for Levels 1-15
+**An Apocalyptic Adventure for Levels 1-15**

-## Primordial Evil Threatens the Realms

-> Prevent elemental annihilation in this adventure for the world's greatest roleplaying game

-The first signs are always small: bandits on the roads, pirates on the Dessarin River, monster sightings throughout the Sumber Hills all too close to the lands of civilized folk.
+The first signs are always small: bandits on the roads, pirates on the Dessarin River, monster sightings throughout the Sumber Hills - all too close to the lands of civilized folk.

-To top things off, a delegation from the dwarven city of Mirabar has gone missing.
 Are these events all some bizarre coincidence, or is there a deeper reason behind them?

 Working through its prophets, the Elder Elemental Eye has emerged to spread chaos across the Forgotten Realms.
 How will the adventurers prevent absolute devastation?

+• Adds **53 new monsters** to use in the Encounter Builder to create & run organized battles for your party<br>

+• Wield **14 magical items** against the forces of the elements with a click of your character sheet<br>

+• **Rollable tables**, **detailed maps**, and **a wealth of stats** to run this **255-page apocalyptic adventure**

+Explore Faerûn with these next adventures:<br>

+\- Out of the Abyss<br>

+\- \- Tomb of Annihilation<br>

+\- Lost Mines of Phandelver

+---

 ## License